Hisham ibn Abd al-Malik: Berber revolt

+Alid revolt of 740

 Reception hall of the Umayyad Palace in the Citadel of Amman, Jordan, built c.
 735 to serve as the local governor's residence during Hisham's reign.

-Hisham also faced a revolt by the armies of Zayd ibn Ali, grandson of Husayn bin Ali, which was put down because of the betrayal of the Kufans.
-The Kufans encouraged Zayd to revolt.
+Hisham also faced a revolt by the followers of Zayd ibn Ali, grandson of Husayn ibn Ali, which was put down because of the lack of support it received.
+Although he had sympathies of many people He did not receive a substantial military support.
 Zayd was ordered to leave Kufa and though he appeared to set out for Mecca, he returned and dwelt secretly in Kufa moving from house to house and receiving the allegiance of many people.
 Yusuf ibn Umar al-Thaqafi, Iraq's governor, learned of the plot, commanded the people to gather at the great mosque, locked them inside and began a search for Zayd.
 Zayd with some troops fought his way to the mosque and called on people to come out.
 He then pushed back Yusuf's troops, but was felled by an arrow.
 Although his body was initially buried, the spot was pointed out and it was extracted, beheaded and the head sent to Hisham and later to Medina.

+Economy and infrastructure

 An Umayyad coin issued by Hisham ibn Abd al-Malik.